Ghaznavid campaigns in Persia: Conflicts with Ziyarids

 Ziyarid emir Qabus who ruled Jurjan and Tabaristan, succeeded his brother in 978 but was defeated by the Buyid emir Mu'ayyidad al-Dawlah in 981, forcing him to seek refuge with the Samanid amir Nuh.
-Despite attempts, amir Nuh couldn’t restore Qabus’s rule.
+Despite attempts, amir Nuh couldn’t restore Qabuss rule.
 In 997, Sabuktigin promised to help Qabus regain his kingdom but shortly died.
 His successor sultan Mahmud offered support but demanded quick repayment for the campaign’s costs, which Qabus refused as he was in war with his brother for throne.
 After death of Ziyarid amir of Tabaristan Fakhr al-Dawla, Qabus retook Jurjan in 998 and expanded into Tabaristan and Jibal.
 In 1011–12, his army deposed him for cruelty, installing his son Manuchihr.
 Mahmud supported the other son of Qabus, Dara, to claim the throne, but Manuchihr secured his position by acknowledging Mahmud as overlord, paying 50,000 dinars annually.
-Following the acceptance of overlord, Mahmud married off one of his daughter to Manuchihr who remained under him, aiding Mahmud’s campaigns and hosting him in Jurjan in 1029.
+Following the acceptance of overlord, Mahmud married off one of his daughters to Manuchihr who remained under him, aiding Mahmud’s campaigns and hosting him in Jurjan in 1029.

 After Mahmud captured Ray from Buyids, Manuchihr, fearing an attack, turned hostile, blocking routes to Ghazna.
 Enraged, Mahmud marched on Jurjan, prompting Manuchihr to cease and pay a 500,000 dinar fine.
 Mahmud forgave him and returned to Ghazna.
 Manuchihr died soon after in 1029, one year before Mahmud.
 After Manuchihr's death in 1030, his son Anushirwan had to pay another levy of 500,000 dinars in order to secure recognition from Ghazna.